 It is a goal of the Boothbay Harbor Memorial Library to provide an inviting place for children to develop a love of reading, learning, and community.
 However, children left unattended in the Library are not safe.
 In order to ensure the safety and well-being of our young patrons, the following policy has been adopted by the Board of Trustees to clarify for parents, children, and library staff, procedures and behavior guidelines:

 - Boothbay Harbor Memorial Library welcomes children to use the Library’s services and encourages parents and caregivers to enjoy the Library with their child(ren).

 - The responsibility for the safety and behavior of children visiting the Library rests with parents, guardians, or caregivers, not with Library staff.
-Children left unattended in the library are not safe; the staff cannot know if children are leaving the building or the grounds with parents or strangers.

 - Caregivers must be 14 years or older.